This question can be divided into 3 sections:

 - In cot AWAKE

-- Consistency – Have the same routine (Eat, Play, Sleep) everyday.
-If you have the same routine everyday, you baby will get familiar with the routine, he will start to recognition the signals and signs and he will know what is expected from him –> SLEEP
+- Consistency – Have the same routine (Eat, Play, Sleep) every day.
+If you have the same routine every day, your baby will get familiar with the routine, he will start to recognise the signals and signs and he will know what is expected from him –> SLEEP

 2. How to get my baby to sleep for longer:

-Here is a few things you can do to improve “sleeping for longer”
+Here are a few things you can do to improve “sleeping for longer”